EUROPEAN CYBER SECURITY CHALLENGE

 Seconds

-In recent years, the National Cybersecurity Team has been actively participating in the European Cybersecurity Challenge (ECSC) and until today has managed to meet the high requirements of the tender process, worthy challenging, technologically advanced countries.
+In recent years, the Hellenic Cyber Security Team (ECSC Team Greece) has been actively participating in the European Cybersecurity Challenge (ECSC) and until today has managed to meet the high requirements of the tender process, worthy challenging, technologically advanced countries.

 Our main goal through this initiative is to look for new talents in the field of cyber security, through a series of demanding tests and training that begin immediately after the end of each annual event.
 These young people are the scientific workforce of tomorrow in the field of cyber security both in Greece and abroad.